go-json-experiment/json/README.md

 for the Go type being marshaled or unmarshaled.
 Also, `SonicJSON` does not validate JSON strings for valid UTF-8, and so gains a notable performance boost on datasets with multi-byte Unicode.
+Benchmarks are performed based on the default marshal and unmarshal behavior of each package.
+Note that `JSONv2` aims to be safe and correct by default, which may not be the most performant strategy.

 `JSONv2` has several semantic changes relative to `JSONv1` that impacts performance: